mhaugrud/msumcspy/_sources/PythonTurtle/race.rst

 .. admonition:: Complete the program ...

    Type in instructions (between # your code goes here and wn.exitonclick()) to implement Option 3.
 It requires 3-5 lines of code.
-Experiment with values for the random range (it should be quite small) so that the turtles do not consistently move off the screen.
+Experiment with values for the random range to move the turtles.
+It should be quite small so that the turtles do not consistently move off the screen.

 You may be thinking why can't each turtle just move forward until they cross some artificial finish line?
 Good question!
 We'll get to the answer to this, and look at the program in a later lesson when we learn about something called the ``while loop``.